Money Diaries: Is Privilege The Real Issue Here?

 Advertisement

 While that lack of awareness grates, it should be a side note relative to systemic privilege itself.
-The issue inspiring outrage shouldn’t be that this 21-year-old is on her parents’ health insurance plan, but that the U.S. doesn’t have universal health care.
+The issue inspiring outrage shouldn’t be that this 21-year-old is on her parents’ health insurance plan, but that the US doesn’t have universal healthcare.
 (She – and everyone – should feel entitled to see a doctor!)
 That she takes over $2,000 a month in rent money from her parents says something about her sense of entitlement (and lack of resourcefulness, perhaps), sure.
-But mostly, it speaks to the housing situation in places like New York City, where rents are driven up in part by the number of families prepared to subsidize their adult offspring.
-Yes, as some noted, more affordable apartments do exist, but it says something that a shared one-bedroom plus den would be unaffordable to unsubsidized young adults.
+But mostly, it speaks to the housing situation in places like New York City, where rents are driven up in part by the number of families prepared to subsidise their adult offspring.
+Yes, as some noted, more affordable apartments do exist, but it says something that a shared one-bedroom plus den would be unaffordable to unsubsidised young adults.

 The intern-student Money Diary that has everyone so riled up could still function as a productive starting point for conversations about class, assuming it inspires better questions than it has thus far.
 Rather than asking why the diarist isn’t sufficiently aware that not everyone shares her advantages, it would be useful to ask how to move to a society where everyone has, at least, more of them.